The Escape Artist is an environmentalist.

 Eliminating food waste is one of those areas that is too small on its own to get anyone to financial independence.
-But here’s the point: If you have a mindset that minimises food waste, you’ll probably minimise other wasteful spending.
-So eliminating food waste is not a bad place to start.
+But here’s the point: If you have a mindset that minimises food waste, you’ll minimise other wasteful spending.
+So eliminating food waste is a great place to start.

 Here is the CFO’s guide to fridge management:

 Reduce stock levels (have less stuff in your fridge, part 1)

 Think of your fridge as a warehouse full of valuable inventory sat there tying up shareholder capital.
 Sweat those assets!

 I think of surplus food as taunting me when I open the fridge door and look in.

 Hey idiot, you paid good money for me and in a few days time, if you don’t eat me, I’ll be gone along with your money.
 Ha-ha-ha-ha!